awsdocs/amazon-eks-user-guide/doc_source/network-load-balancing.md

 ------
 #### [ Instance targets ]

-In the past, the Kubernetes in\-tree controller created NLBs with instance targets\.
-Version 2\.2\.0 and later of the AWS Load Balancer Controller creates NLBs with instance targets\.
-We recommend using it, rather than the Kubernetes in\-tree controller, to create new NLBs\.
+The legacy AWS Cloud Provider controller created NLBs with instance targets only\.
+Version 2\.2\.0 and later of the AWS Load Balancer Controller also creates NLBs with instance targets\.
+We recommend using it, rather than the legacy controller, to create new NLBs\.
 You can use NLB instance targets with Pods deployed to Amazon EC2 nodes, but not to Fargate\.
 To load balance network traffic across Pods deployed to Fargate, you must use IP targets\.

-To deploy a load balancer to a private subnet, your Service specification must have the following annotations\.
+To deploy an NLB to a private subnet, your Service specification must have the following annotations\.
 You can view a [sample Service manifest](#network-load-balancing-service-sample-manifest) with the annotations\.

 ```
 service.beta.kubernetes.io/aws-load-balancer-type: "external"